 ‘The Balkan Difference’ means not just blindly fulfilling work orders and not carefully examining the installation before completion.
 In the case of this installation of a sewer check valve is was discovered that the house sewer beyond the foundation wall was disjointed and not properly connected.
 If this had not been noticed the backwater valve would have functioned – but water would still pour out from the disjointed and disconnected sewer pipes.

 Thanks to careful oversight and supervision excavation was performed outside the house to ensure a proper connection and a long-lasting repair.
-Replacing an additional 10′ of extra heavy cast iron sewer pipe meant a proper and professional repair – a reason why people say ‘Balkan Plumbing provides answers and solutions not excuses’.
+Replacing an additional 10′ of extra heavy cast iron sewer pipe meant a proper and professional repair – a reason why people say ‘Balkan Sewer And Water Main provides answers and solutions not excuses’.

 A correct and long-lasting repair is no accident